Subject Matter Expert:

 EMAIL ADDRESSES - E-mail addresses appearing on University web sites are published for the sole purpose of facilitating private, individual communication between University personnel and readers.
 The University will not distribute, sell, or otherwise transfer addresses on its website or online services to non-affiliated parties or individuals.
 The University reserves the right to use internal search functions to obtain specific email addresses for normal business operations.
 Information such as email addresses may also be displayed in online directories accessible by the general public, unless requested otherwise (see AD11, University Policy on Confidentiality of Student Records and HR58, Employee Office Address and Telephone Number Information).

-INFORMATION COLLECTED FOR SERVICE PROVISION – On occasion, the University may collect information from and about users to synchronize systems or update the experience between the user and Penn State.
-Penn State will not sell, trade, or share the information collected per the University’s Web Privacy Statement.
+INFORMATION COLLECTED FOR SERVICE PROVISION – On occasion, the University may collect information from and about users of Penn State online resources, including certain Penn State websites, to synchronize systems or update the experience between the user and Penn State.
+Penn State will not sell, trade, or share the information collected, as more fully provided in the University’s Web Privacy Statement.
 Information collected will be used solely for the purpose for which it was intended.

 As a matter of University policy, and except as may be required by applicable federal, state or local laws or regulations, it is prohibited that, and in no case shall, any SSN be used as an identifier in a University hosted or developed system or applications, or transmitted electronically, unencrypted.
-The use of SSNs as an identification number within the University will be limited to the designated purposes outlined in ADG08 Collection, Storage and Authorized Use of Social Security Numbers (SSNs) and Penn State Identification Numbers.
+SSNs and/or PII must only be used to accomplish legitimate University business needs or requirements.
 SSNs will only be requested and required in certain cases, such as when required by law or for business purposes with certain third party providers.

 Disposal of the records must be done securely, and in accordance with Policy AD35, University Archives and Records Management.

-INFORMATION COLLECTED FROM UNIVERSITY'S WEBSITE – Information collected on the University's website is governed by the University's Web Privacy Statement.
+INFORMATION COLLECTED FROM UNIVERSITY'S WEBSITE – Unless otherwise provided in a web privacy statement specific to a University-owned or controlled website, information collected from the University's websites is governed by the University's Web Privacy Statement.